r-spatial/dtwSat/README.md

 Fig. 5.
 The minimum cost path of the TWDTW alignment for each crop type.
 </p>

-and, finally to classify the subintervals of the example\_ts time series
+and, finally to classify the subintervals of the time series

 ``` r
 plot(x = matches, type = "classification",